 Secure Email Gateway

 Secure Email service is provided to all persons using the CUMC email system to assist the organization in meeting IT security compliance and regulatory requirements.
 The Secure Email service encrypts messages and attachments sent to recipient addresses that are not part of an Approved OHCA Email System.
-This service should not be used for internal communication, for example, emails sent to CUMC, NYP, or med.cornell.edu.
+Note that due to the move of @columbia.edu account space to LionMail, these accounts are not an Approved OCHA Email System.
+Secure Email should not be used for internal communication, for example, emails sent to CUMC, NYP, or med.cornell.edu.
 For more information on approved systems please see this FAQ.

 Secure Email meets encryption requirements for confidential or sensitive data sent outside of internally protected email systems - addresses other than those ending in @cumc.columbia.edu, @nyp.org, and @med.cornell.edu.
 Do not use another program to encrypt or password protect attached files, see Email Use Requirements for details.

 Sending an Encrypted Email